spacetelescope/stpsf/docs/relnotes.rst

 This transition is being done in such a way as to maintain back-compatibility for existing code, and existing installations will continue to run as-is.
 This transitional period is ongoing now.

+This release requires new data webbpsf-data-1.5.0 https://stsci.box.com/s/oyoih9ibuaowksxzaia02ua4t6g1bbp1 For more information on this new data please view https://github.com/spacetelescope/webbpsf/pull/937

 **What's Changed**
 * Add IFU+datacubes docs page. by @mperrin in https://github.com/spacetelescope/webbpsf/pull/917